ecogreenapp/.github/profile/README.md

 ## Hi there 👋

-# EcoGreen: !!!
+# EcoGreen: Inspiring Green Actions, Leading Change !!!

-This app was developed by Team Epoch Politeknik Harapan Bersama Capstone Project
+This app was developed by Epoch Team Politeknik Harapan Bersama Capstone Project

 ## Description

-This spice detection app provides complete information about various types of spices in Indonesia.
-Using precision calculations based on spice image datasets, the app not only helps Generation Z accurately recognize spices, but also provides detailed information such as names, photos, and properties of spices.
-In addition, the app educates about the health benefits of spices and how to use them in healthy cooking.
-Through integration with online platforms, users can not only identify, but also buy or sell spices according to their needs, efficiently supporting the spice market ecosystem.
+Welcome to Ecogreen, your all-in-one solution for a greener and more sustainable lifestyle.
+Discover a world of environmental consciousness and economic opportunities right at your fingertips.
+Ecogreen empowers users with features like smart waste detection, real-time information on local waste banks, a friendly chatbot for assistance, and educational resources on economic prospects for homemakers.
+Join our community, where we believe in turning waste into opportunities and making a positive impact on the environment.
+Ecogreen: Smart Choices for a Greener Tomorrow.

 ## Our Team